 1.1 Recording family violence in the FCP Dataset

-Family violence is against the law and the Department of Justice and Regulation (DJR) is committed to addressing family violence in Victoria.
+Family violence is against the law and the Department of Justice and Community Safety (DJCS) is committed to addressing family violence in Victoria.
 Under the Financial Counselling Program (FCP) agencies have the option of selecting 'family violence' as a reason for a client’s vulnerability.
 Consumer Affairs Victoria would encourage agencies to use this option if family violence is demonstrated.
 CAV acknowledges that if a client is not ‘financially disadvantaged’ family violence issues may not be recorded.

 You can also use the Narrative Report to identify and expand on family violence issues.
 CAV may use this data and information to report on family violence issues across our funded programs.